 - Nuts (almonds, cashews, mixed nuts)

-- Raw veggies like carrots, celery, cucumber with your favorite dip or ranch
+- Raw veggies like carrots, celery, and cucumber with your favorite dip or ranch

 - Hummus with tortillas